.Guys, it’s okay to talk.

 We crafted four hard hitting scripts revealing the inner thoughts of boys in a way that would play with the viewer assumptions… by having them believe they were listening to women.
 Only at the end would we reveal it was a boy, at the exact moment the young man stops himself from voicing his emotions out loud and reiterating that he needs to toughen up.

-We told our audience ‘Guy’s, it’s okay to talk’ to prompt a behaviour change and pointed to The Mix, an online charity for teenagers that we personally hunted down to get them onboard with our campaign.
+We told our audience ‘Guy’s, it’s okay to talk’ to prompt a behaviour change and pointed to The Mix, a charity for teenagers offering online, anonymous support.